Christianity in the 1st century: Persecutions

 Persecution of Christians in the Roman Empire occurred frequently over a period of over two centuries.
-For most of the first three hundred years of Christian history, Christians had to hide their faith and, practice their beliefs in secret and rise to positions of responsibility so they weren't killed.
+For most of the first three hundred years of Christian history, Christians had to hide their faith, practice their beliefs in secret, and rise to positions of responsibility to avoid being killed.
 Persecutions took place as the result of the state authorizing others in power to take action against the Christians in their midst, who were thought to bring misfortune by their refusal to honour the gods and challenge the infrastructure of an imperialist empire.

-Only for approximately ten out of the first three hundred years of the church's history were Christians executed due to orders from a Roman emperor.
-The first persecution of Christians organised by the Roman government took place under the emperor Nero in 64 AD after the Great Fire of Rome.
-There was no empire-wide persecution of Christians until the reign of Decius in the third century.
+For only approximately ten of the first 300 years of the church's history were Christians executed by orders from a Roman emperor.
+The first persecution of Christians organised by the Roman government took place under Emperor Nero in 64 AD after the Great Fire of Rome.
+There was no empire-wide persecution of Christians until the reign of Decius, in the 3rd century.
 The Edict of Serdica was issued in 311 by the Roman emperor Galerius, officially ending the Diocletianic persecution of Christianity in the East.
 With the passage in 313 AD of the Edict of Milan, in which the Roman Emperors Constantine the Great and Licinius legalised the Christian religion, persecution of Christians by the Roman state ceased.

 Development of the Biblical canon

 An artistic representation of St. Clement I, an Apostolic Father.

-In an ancient culture before the printing press and the majority of the population illiterate, most early Christians likely did not own any Christian texts.
+In an ancient culture before the printing press and with the majority of the population illiterate, most early Christians likely did not own any Christian texts.
 Much of the original church liturgical services functioned as a means of learning Christian theology.
 A final uniformity of liturgical services may have become solidified after the church established a Biblical canon, possibly based on the Apostolic Constitutions and Clementine literature.

 Clement (d.
-99) writes that liturgies are "to be celebrated, and not carelessly nor in disorder" but the final uniformity of liturgical services only came later, though the Liturgy of St James is traditionally associated with James the Just.
+99) wrote that liturgies are "to be celebrated, and not carelessly nor in disorder" but the final uniformity of liturgical services came only later, though the Liturgy of St James is traditionally associated with James the Just.

-Books not accepted by Pauline Christianity are termed biblical apocrypha, though the exact list varies from denomination to denomination.
+Books not accepted by Pauline Christianity are termed biblical apocrypha though the exact list varies from denomination to denomination.